fene20/great-recipes/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find or add recipes.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to look for testimonials to understand what users think of the website and the recipes.
+I also want to locate their social media links to see their followings on social media to determine what people think of the recipes.

     -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to quickly finds recipes for the cuisine that I'm interested in.
+        2. As a Returning Visitor, I want to find community links.

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to find information about coding challenges. ,,,,,,,,,,,,,,,
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.,,,
-        3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
+        1. As a Frequent User, I want to add my own recipes.
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check to see if there are any newly added recipes. ----- needs date.
         2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.,,,,,,,,,,,,,,,,,,

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are light blue and white.

     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

+        was
+        font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;

     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

+        too late to add a hero image to home page.

 *   ### Wireframes